boltops-tools/ufo/docs/_docs/extras/minimal-deploy-iam.md

 ## Instructions

-It is recommended that you create an IAM group and associate it with the IAM users that need access to use `jets deploy`.
+It is recommended that you create an IAM group and associate it with the IAM users that need access to use `ufo ship`.
 Here are starter instructions and a policy that you can tailor for your needs:

 ### Commands Summary